netoptimizer/prototype-kernel/kernel/Documentation/networking/XDP/use-cases/xdp_use_case_load_balancer.rst

    **FEATURE**:
    provide NIC RX HW hash has as meta-data input to XDP program.

-As scheme to determine which **flows** a given server is responsible serving, can benefit from getting the NIC RX hardware hash as input.
+A scheme to determine which **flows** a given server is responsible for serving can benefit from getting the NIC RX hardware hash as input.

 The XDP load balancing decision can be made faster, if it does not have to read+parse the packet contents before making a route decision.